How it works You write a Markdown text like this: ```` !!! note A **monad** is just a _monoid_ in the category of `endofunctors`. ```` **M2H** converts it into HTML code like this: ````wrapped-html

 A monad is just a monoid in the category of endofunctors.

-```` Then it includes this code into a specially prepared HTML template and produces the page that looks like this: !!! note A **monad** is just a _monoid_ in the category of `endofunctors`.
-There are more details described in the [Overview section](). # Markdown [Markdown](#markdown) is a formatting syntax whose main goal is making texts that are as readable as possible in *plain text*.
-This syntax is very simple and allows writing very fast.
-It has enough features for writing a variety of document kinds.
-Because of its simplicity it's quite restricted and contains just a very small subset of HTML features, but it allows direct inclusions of HTML code that helps achieve more complex result when it's required. # Features **M2H** automates conversion of Markdown texts into HTML pages and provides templates and styles that are ether ready to use or may be easily adapted and extended for certain cases.
-Apart of that, it provides means for processing whole sets of documents, organizing the output and producing a self-contained static HTML documentation that needs only a browser to be viewed.
-In the end, this tool has a set of plugins that automate and simplify typical tasks and make the documentation look more professionally. **M2H** doesn't lay much restrictions on the documentation project's organization and lets the users make their own configuration.
-There are recommendations on the project structure described in this manual and used for its creation. # Implementation **M2H** is a command line utility that has two versions: in Python and in Java.
-They work mostly the same way, have the same command line syntax, process the same input, are shipped together as source code and share some common artifacts like templates and styles, command scripts, and this documentation.
-Despite this, the versions are independent and can be used separately.
+```` Then it includes this code into a specially prepared HTML template and produces the page that looks like this: !!! note A **monad** is just a _monoid_ in the category of `endofunctors`. # Features **M2H** automates the conversion of Markdown texts into HTML pages and provides templates and styles that are either ready to use or easy to adapt and extend.
+In addition, it supports processing whole document sets, organizing the output, and producing self-contained static HTML sites that needs only a browser to be viewed.
+Finally, **M2H** includes plugins that automate common tasks and help the result look professional. **M2H** doesn't impose many restrictions on project organization and lets users define their own configuration.
+Still, it provides recommended project structures described in this manual and implemented in the quick start scripts. # Implementation **M2H** is a command line utility available in two versions: Python and Java.
+They work mostly the same way, share the same command line syntax, and process the same inputs.
+The versions are independent and can be used separately, but they are shipped together as source code and share common artifacts (templates, styles, scripts, and this documentation).
 This manual describes the both versions.